XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 Just like metrics you have to define a label like `xkf.xenit.io/monitoring: tenant` in your PodLogs.
 The PodLogs CRD is created by the grafana agent operator and functions very similarly to how the prometheus operator works, especially when it comes to selectors.
-Below you will find a very basic example that will scrape a single pod in the namespace where it's created.
+Below you will find a very basic example that will scrape a single pod in the namespace where it is created.

 ```podlogs.yaml
 apiVersion: monitoring.grafana.com/v1alpha1